 Q - Who needs to sign my grant proposal?

-A - Your proposal needs to be reviewed by your department chairperson, SMHS Grants Manager, SMHS Associate Dean for Research, SMHS Dean, and UND Grants & Contracts Administration office before you are allowed to submit it to the sponsor.
-This process may take up to five days to complete once the SMHS has signed off on the proposal.
+A - Your proposal needs to be provided by email notification to the SMHS Grants Manager who will get signatures from Chair, SMHS Associate Dean for Research, SMHS Dean, and UND Research & Sponsored Program Development before you are allowed to submit it to the sponsor.
+This process may take up to five business days to complete once the SMHS has signed off on the proposal.

 Q - How do I verify my PAC Report?

-A - Once you have received your Personnel Activity Confirmation Report (PAC), you need to review and sign this report certifying that the effort percentages shown are accurate and included from proposals, along with reporting percentages up to the amount proposed.
-Then return this form to Grants Management at the SMHS.
-This form will then be forwarded to UND Grants & Contracts Administration office from the SMHS Grants Management and be back in the UND Grants & Contracts Administration office within thirty (30) days from the time the UND Grants & Contracts Administration office printed.
+A - Once you have received your Personnel Activity Confirmation Report (PAC), you need to review and sign this report certifying that the effort percentages shown are accurate and all projects are included, along with reporting percentages up to the amount proposed.
+Then return this form to SMHS Grants Management.
+This form will then be forwarded to UND Grants & Contracts Accounting office from the SMHS Grants Management and needs to be back in the UND Grants & Contracts Accounting office within thirty (30) days from the time the UND Grants & Contracts Accounting office printed.

 Q - What is the current indirect cost rate for UND?

-A - The current indirect cost rates for UND can be found on the Proposal Resources ~ F&A Rates section of the Grants Management website.
-At the present time, On Campus Research is 39%.
+A - The current indirect cost rates for UND can be found on the Proposal Resources ~ F&A Rates section of the SMHS Grants Management website.
+At the present time, On Campus Research is 41%.

 Q - What is the current fringe benefit rate for UND?